Blog

 Search multiple online marketplaces at once

-SearchTempest is a search engine for online classified ads that delivers results from all of Facebook Marketplace, Craigslist, eBay, and Amazon, and several others.
+SearchTempest is a search engine for online classified ads that delivers results from Facebook Marketplace, Craigslist, eBay, Amazon, and others.

 Gather information from Instagram

-Toutatis allows you to extract information from Instagram accounts such as e-mails, phone numbers, and more.
-(Python required).
+Toutatis allows you to extract information from Instagram accounts, such as e-mails, phone numbers, and more.
+(Python is required.)

 Search Facebook